How Covid has led to digital inclusion

 What you need to know:

+This has been partly possible through digital villages or ICT learning centres, which are essentially spaces equipped with computers and use uninterrupted power supply and broadband connection from nearby sites to provide communities with free education and training in ICT.

+The launch of a digital village in Nalufenya Ward, Jinja South Division brings to seven their number in the country, including at Old Kampala Mosque, Kololo, Bugiri, Bukerere, Buwenge and Mukono.

-Mr Charles Nsamba, the Public Affairs Manager ATC Uganda Ltd, said the Covid-19 pandemic has in a way contributed to the increase in digital inclusion.
+Mr Charles Nsamba, the Public Affairs Manager ATC Uganda Ltd, the company that extended the digital village to Jinja, said the Covid-19 pandemic has in a way contributed to the increase in digital inclusion.

 “Many more people had to use mobile money to purchase goods and services, people were relying on their digital gadgets for news and latest information about the pandemic, and traditional education made a shift as some schools adopted e-learning,” he said.

+Mr Nsamba added that since inception of this initiative, about 578 students have been enrolled and of these, 478 have been awarded certifications, with some getting job placements.

-The digital village era also comes at a time when the government, through the Uganda Communications Commission (UCC), has directed telecom operators to ensure that within the next five years of their new licenses, they geographically cover 90 percent of Uganda with internet connectivity.
+The digital village era also comes at a time when the government, through Uganda Communications Commission (UCC), has directed telecom operators to ensure that within the next five years of their new licenses, they geographically cover 90 percent of Uganda with a network.

 This underscores the recognition for connectivity and the government’s willingness to facilitate its masses into a digital shift.